A3Armory/www/README.md

    1. If you are on Windows, open up Git Bash,  (if you are on Linux, just open a new terminal)
    2. Grab the contents of [this file](https://github.com/A3Armory/www/blob/master/elasticsearch_curl.txt), and paste it in the terminal.
 Note that all the curl commands in the file assume your database is named "a3w", if you have a different name, make sur to modify it in the file before running the commands.
+   3. If you are using ElasticSearch 1.4.3, Groovy scripting is disabled by default, you'll have to enable it by modifing the ```config/elasticsearch.yaml``` and adding the following property ```script.groovy.sandbox.enabled: true``` and then restarting it.